jonnyhoeven/workshop/README.md

 ### ConfigMaps and Secrets

 ConfigMaps provide a great pattern to configure your containers from the namespace they started in, you can use them to mount files, set environment values.
-More importantly, you can reuse the same ConfigMap for different environments and refer to this config map's keys to provision your deployment and much more.
+More importantly, you can duplicate the same ConfigMap for different environments and refer to this config map's keys to provision your deployment and much more.

-When you need to store sensitive information, such as passwords, OAuth tokens and SSH keys, you can use Secrets.
+When you need to store sensitive information, such as passwords, OAuth tokens and SSH keys, use Secrets.
-If you need to store non-sensitive configuration data, you can use ConfigMaps.
+If you need to store non-sensitive configuration data, use ConfigMaps.

 ConfigMaps and Secrets can be mounted as files or environment variables in a Pod.
 Containers in a pod might need to be drained/restarted to reload the latest environment configuration changes.